circuitdojo/docs/src/nrf9160-agps-sample.md

 # nRF Cloud AGPS Sample

+The `nrf_cloud_agps` sample is the *easiest* way to get started with generating GPS coordinates with your nRF9160 Feather.

 ## Precompiled Binary

 **Note:** you can get a pre-build binary file compiled using v1.3.2 [here](files/nrf_cloud_agps_bb259bf.bin).

-## Instructions

-The `nrf_cloud_agps` sample is the *easiest* way to get started with generating GPS coordinates with your nRF9160 Feather.

 ## Programming `nrf_cloud_apgs` **Sample**